ManinderGharuan/google-drive-uploader/README.md

 # Google Drive Uploader

-Automatically downloads file from link and upload to google drive After file uploaded file will be removed from system
+Automatically downloads file from link and upload to google drive.
+After file uploaded file will be removed from system.

 ## Setup